 Year round

-While the 1850s historical experience is open year round, winter is when Sovereign Hill really comes to life.
-The Ballarat attraction boasts fun for the whole family, from horse-drawn carriage rides to pantomimes, candle making, panning for gold, and even a go at being an old-timey student writing with ink and a quill.
+What was life like after gold was discovered in Ballarat in 1851?
+Rug up and find out at Sovereign Hill.
+The Ballarat attraction boasts fun for the whole family, from horse-drawn carriage rides to pantomimes, candle making, and panning for gold, and you can even try your hand at writing with ink and a quill.

 Mini Golf